MicrosoftDocs/customer-insights/ci-docs/engagement-insights/funnel-reports.md

 You can review funnel reports to analyze data, track performance, and gather insights.

+> [!NOTE]
+> - Engagement insights funnel reports currently support scenarios in which all users in the funnel are anonymous or all users are authenticated.
+> - Historical data in funnel reports is available for the last 30 days.

 ### View funnel reports

 1. Go to **Funnels** to open the **Funnels library**.